websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/dxp-cloud-project-changes-in-version-4.md

 | **File** | **Location in 3.x** | **Location in 4.x** |
 | :--- | :--- | :--- |
 | Custom SQL scripts | lcp/backup/script/{ENV}/ | backup/configs/{ENV}/scripts/ |

+All `.sql` scripts deployed to the `backup` service are executed automatically after a backup restore process completes, and the environment that is being restored to executes the scripts from its own `backup` service.
+You can also compress large `.sql` files, or multiple `.sql` files, in `.tgz`, `.gz`, or `.zip` format and place them in this directory.

 ## Known Limitations